cotes2020/jekyll-theme-chirpy/docs/README_zh-CN.md

 ├── _layouts
 ├── _posts          # posts stay here
 ├── _scripts
-│   └── travis      # CI stuff, remove it
-├── .travis.yml     # remove this, too
+├── .travis.yml     # remove it
-├── .github         # remove it
+├── .github         # remove this, too
 ├── assets
 ├── tabs
 │   └── about.md    # the ABOUT page